samuelgoto/proposal-block-params/README.md

 ## Completion Values

-Like Kotlin, it is possible to return values from the block params to the original function calling it.
+Like Kotlin, it is desirable to make the block params return values to the original function calling them.
 We aren't entirely sure yet what this looks like, but it will most probably borrow the same semantics we end up using in [do expressions](https://github.com/tc39/proposal-do-expressions) and other [statement-like expressions](https://github.com/rbuckton/proposal-statements-as-expressions#compound-statements).

 ```javascript
 let result = foreach (numbers) do (number) {